 1. Moses Meek died in Mecklenburg Co., NC before 1790.
 Court records refer to his estate in 1793.
-The first mention to him in the deed records is in 1765.
+The first mention of him was in a deed record dated 1765 where he was a witness.
 A deed records dated 17 Mar 1780 records the purchase of 178 acres.
+It is unclear how old this person was but he could not have been Moses Meek born 1755.

 2. Moses Meek was born about 1755 in Ireland based on written accounts of the family by his grandchildren.
 He is thought to be the person records in the 1790 census of Mecklenburg Co., NC.
-In 1806 he sold his property in Mecklenburg and removed to Dickson Co., TN where his daughter Rachel and her husband had preceded him.
-He died shortly afterwards.
-His will was written on Nov.
-5, 1807 by Adam Meek and was recorded Nov.
+In 1806 he sold his property in Mecklenburg and set out for Dickson Co., TN where his daughter Rachel and her husband had preceded him.
+While enroute he stopped in Jefferson Co., TN to visit Adam Meek.
+He died there and his will was written on Nov.
+5, 1807 by Adam Meek but never signed.
+It was recorded Nov.
 12, 1807 in Knox Co., TN.
 (Adam Meek is thought to be the Adam Meek born about 1746 from Jefferson Co., TN.)He married Margaret _______.
 She is mentioned in deed records.

-Moses and Margaret had intentions of purchasing two pieces of property near their daughter, Rachel and son-in-law, James Martin on Jones Creek, southeast of Charlotte in Dickson County, TN.
+Moses and Margaret had intentions of purchasing two pieces of property near their daughter, Rachel, and son-in-law, James Martin on Jones Creek, southeast of Charlotte in Dickson County, TN.
 At the time of Moses' death the transaction had not been made, and he left instructions in his Will to complete the deal.
 On December 20, 1807, less than two months after his death, a deed was executed between John Daviss/Davis and Margaret Meek for 400 acres.
 Another was executed between James Martin (son-in-law) and Margaret Meek for 60 acres.
-On January 14, 1809 the 400 acre tract was divided equally between sons, Josiah and Moses #3.
+On January 14, 1809 the 400 acre tract was divided equally between sons, Josiah and Moses.
 Josiah and his wife Margaret migrated from Mecklenburg Co., NC in 1809 and built a cabin on this acreage.
 Moses' widow, Margaret Meek, lived on the 60 acre tract until her death.
+(Source: article #891 The Meek Family of Dickson County Early Pioneers of the County from The Heritage of Dickson County, Tennessee 1803-2006 book compiled by Dickson County Heritage Book Committee.)

 Moses Meek Will